Alfresco/docs-alfresco/insight-engine/latest/using/reports/reports.md

 ---
-title: Reports and other tools
+title: Reports and dashboards
 ---

-Alfresco Insight Zeppelin lets you create reports using SQL.
+Insight Zeppelin lets you create reports using SQL.
 The reports can be put together to make a dashboard.
 You can also use other business intelligence tools.

 ## Insight Zeppelin

-> **Note:** Before upgrading Alfresco Insight Zeppelin ensure you backup your notes first.
+> **Note:** Before upgrading Insight Zeppelin ensure you backup your notes first.
 Then once the upgrade is complete you can re-import them.
-See [Export/Import Alfresco Insight Zeppelin Notes]({% link insight-engine/latest/config/note.md %})
+See [Export/Import Insight Zeppelin Notes](#export/import-insight-zeppelin-notes)

 This is a list of pre-configured reports: